-One of the cool things we’ve been able to do is determine an exoplanet’s color.
-The planet is known as HD189733b, and as seen in an article published in Astrophysical Journal Letters, it has a blue color.
-This does not mean this planet is Earth-like in any way.
+This week we learned of the first measurement of an exoplanet’s color.
+The planet is known as HD189733b, and a new article published in Astrophysical Journal Letters shows that it has a blue color.1 This does not mean this planet is Earth-like in any way.
 Neptune is also blue, and it is hardly a paradise world.
 I’ve written about this exoplanet before, where it was found that the hot Jupiter-type planet has atmospheric winds of over 6,000 miles per hour.
 We now know that its atmosphere contains silicates which give it a blue color.
 It seems its atmosphere is filled with small droplets of silica that scatter blue light, giving it a blue color.

 But just how did astronomers determine the color of a planet they can’t directly see?
 They adapted a method long used to determine the color of stars.
 Stars are categorized by what is known as a photometric system.
 Basically you observe the brightness of a star through different filters.
 These filters block out all light except for a narrow color range.
 By measuring the brightness at different colors (wavelengths) you can determine the overall color of a star.
 For example, if you measure the brightness of a star at a blue wavelength and a green wavelength (known as the visible, since green is in the middle of visible light), then you can compare them.
 If it is brighter in the blue than visible, then it will appear more blue.
 If more visible than blue, then it will appear white (not green, for reasons I’ve written about before).